- IAS Officer

-An IAS officer is an administrative post in the civil services.
+The role of IAS officer is an administrative post in civil services.
 He or she is responsible for supervising the administrative activities within the division assigned to them.

 Maintaining law and order

-An IAS officer often stays involved in reviewing various reports.
-He or she is also responsible for providing advice and helping elected representatives to formulate and draft policies for making right decisions.
+An IAS officer work often stays involved in reviewing various reports.
+He or she is also responsible for providing advice and helping elected representatives to formulate and draft policies for making the right decisions.

 What is the workplace/work environment of IAS Officer like?

 After completing the training of an IAS officer, the schedule changes as per the respective allotted posts of the individuals.
 The working schedule for an IAS officer starts at 9:00 am.
-His or her work responsibilities involve reviewing various reports, visiting different areas to review the implementation of various developmental activities and attending meetings.
+His or her work responsibilities involve reviewing various reports, visiting different areas to review the implementation of various developmental activities, and attending meetings.
 The work activities of IAS officers usually get stretched to 9:00 pm.
-On several extreme events such as natural disasters or riots an IAS officer is required to make effective coordination to concerned departments and relief teams.
+On several extreme events such as natural disasters or riots, an IAS officer is required to make effective coordination with concerned departments and relief teams.
 He or she is required to work extended hours.

 Does IAS Officer require travelling?

-An IAS officer requires travelling for various purposes.
+An IAS officer requires to travel for various purposes.
 He or she also acts as a vigilance officer.
-To interfere in various matters and evict the unauthorised land occupants he or she requires to travel.
+To interfere in various matters and evict the unauthorized land occupants he or she requires to travel.

-An IAS officer works full time.
-His or her working hours generally starts from 9:00 am and stretches till 9:00 pm.
-It also gets extended on several emergency events such disaster management and crisis management.
+An IAS officer works full-time.
+His or her working hours generally start from 9:00 am and stretch till 9:00 pm.
+It also gets extended to several emergency events such as disaster management and crisis management.
 An IAS officer works from morning to late midnight.

 An IAS officer is employed on a permanent basis.
-But, it is written in no rule book that he or she can-not be expelled.
-There is a procedure of doing so if required.
+But, it is written in no rule book that he or she cannot be expelled.
+There is a procedure for doing so if required.

 An IAS officer's work responsibilities vary with the workplace.
 He or she works in an office environment and also on-field.